Ellis Harrison: League Two promotion (2015–16)

-The 2015–16 season saw Harrison regularly feature, both in the starting line-up and from the substitutes bench, until toward the end of 2015 when he was often an unused substitute.
-On 17 January 2016, he agreed to join fellow League Two side Hartlepool United on a month-long loan with a view to attaining more game time.
+The 2015–16 season saw Harrison regularly feature, both in the starting line-up and from the substitutes bench, until the end of 2015 when he was often an unused substitute.
+On 17 January 2016, he agreed to join fellow League Two side Hartlepool United on a month-long loan to attain more game time.
 He did not impress Pools manager Ronnie Moore during his time at Victoria Park.
 As Ellis returned to Rovers from his loan spell, he scored a crucial late equaliser against league leaders Northampton Town.
 This proved to be important for the club's automatic promotion race, as Rovers went up on goal difference with a victory over Dagenham & Redbridge on the final day.
 Harrison scored eight goals in 32 games for Rovers, also appearing twice for Hartlepool.

 League One (2016–2018)

 Harrison scored his first League One goal of the 2016–17 season in a 2–1 defeat to Bolton Wanderers on 17 August.
 On 7 January, he scored four goals in a 5–0 victory over Northampton Town.
 He signed a new deal in June 2017 following what he called a "very disappointing" season in which he scored nine goals in 42 games.
 He won the January 2018 goal of the month award for League One with his solo effort against Doncaster Rovers late on in a 3–1 victory.
 He ended the 2017–18 campaign with 14 goals in 49 matches, helping the Gas to a 13th-place league finish.
-Throughout his eight seasons at the club he scored 52 goals in 205 league and cup appearances.
+Throughout his eight seasons at the club, he scored 52 goals in 205 league and cup appearances.

 Ipswich Town

 On 23 July 2018, Harrison signed a two-year deal (with an option for a third year) with Championship club Ipswich Town, joining the club for an undisclosed fee believed to be in the region of £750,000.
 Manager Paul Hurst said he "has got a little bit of everything" as he looked to make him the focal point of his team's attack.
-However Harrison was dropped after five games and played out of position on the left side of midfield before he suffered an ankle ligament injury in training in September, which ruled him out of action for two months.
+However, Harrison was dropped after five games and played out of position on the left side of midfield before he suffered an ankle ligament injury in training in September, which ruled him out of action for two months.
 He scored his first goal at Portman Road in a 1–1 draw with Sheffield United on 22 December.
 That would be his only goal for the Tractor Boys during his nine starts and eight substitute appearances throughout the 2018–19 relegation campaign as he was struck down with a back injury in February.
 The club looked to move him on after new manager Paul Lambert decided Harrison was not in his first-team plans.
 Harrison later credited coach Marcus Stewart with improving his game.